Air Conditioner Not Blowing Cold Air? Here’s What to Do!

 Replace Your Filter

 A dirty air filter could be to blame for warm, weak air.
 When the filter is dirty, it can block air from reaching the air filter.
 Ideally, you should be replacing you filter a couple times each year, and if you haven’t changed yours recently, that could be your problem.
+Regular AC maintenance like filter replacements are essential to the function of your system.

 Inspect the Outside Unit